Sirrah91/Asteroid-spectra/README.md

    - **Parameters**:
      - List of model paths.
      - Input data (array or path to .npz file).
-     - Optional: `subdir` parameter to search for models if model paths are not absolute.
+     - Optional: `subdir` parameter to search for models in `_constants.py` paths.
 3. **Alternative Option**:
-   - Use [https://sirrah.pythonanywhere.com/](https://sirrah.pythonanywhere.com/) to evaluate spectra via a web interface.
+   - Use <a href="https://sirrah.pythonanywhere.com/" target="_blank">https://sirrah.pythonanywhere.com/</a> to evaluate spectra via a web interface.
    - Data must be in a .txt file with wavelengths in the first row or column and reflectances in subsequent rows or columns.

 ---